Cyber Security Awareness Month: Why It Matters and How You Can Participate

 In the cybersecurity realm, an insider is not an outsider in disguise but rather someone inherently part of the organization, holding a trusted position.
 It's a term used to describe employees, contractors, partners, or anyone with access to the company's systems and data.
 With their privileged data access and knowledge, insiders are granted the keys to the kingdom, and that's where the risk lies.

-Now, what makes insider risk a fascinating yet challenging concept is that these individuals can pose a security threat, whether current or former employee and they can do so either intentionally or inadvertently.
+Now, what makes insider risk a fascinating yet challenging concept is that these individuals can pose a security threat, whether current or former, and they can do so either intentionally or inadvertently.
 It's not just the rogue employees with malicious intent, although they certainly fall into this category.
-There are also well-meaning employees who can, unintentionally, become the weak link in the security chain, often called "unintentional insiders."
+Some well-meaning employees can, unintentionally, become the weak link in the security chain, often called "unintentional insiders."

 Now, let's take a quick peek at some eye-opening data breach statistics that highlight the significance of understanding insider threats.
 According to a recent report, about 57% of organizations faced an insider attack in the last 12 months, and a whopping 70% of organizations feel vulnerable to insider threats.
 This underscores the pressing need for organizations to not only secure their perimeter but also stop insider threats in their interior.